aweymo/cs_howto/index.md

   media:
     image: uploads/uploads/2022/text-mining.gif
     alt_text: ''
+- template: content-feature
+  block: feature-1
+  media_alignment: Right
+  headline: "<strong>Utilizing the Network Visualization,</strong>"
+  content: you can assess relationships between industries, community groups and locations
+    in a single window.
+Full text of materials are included along with URLs for the item's full record, although you will need to copy paste into your browser as hyperlinking is unavailable for this tool.
+You may also search for titles within the attribute pane.
+  slug: nv2
+  media:
+    image: uploads/uploads/2022/network-visualization.gif
+    alt_text: ''
 - template: detail-content
   block: text-1
   content: "<p>you can sort items chronologically or by title.
 You can engage with